Ed-Fi-Exchange-OSS/EvaluationTracker/docs/installation.md

     Mentor-Teacher.
   * `SigningKey`: random 32 characters, base-64 encoded.
   * `RequireHttps`: when `true`, tokens will only be created for HTTPS requests.
+* `CorsAllowedOrigins`: comma-separated list of allowed origins (base URL for the web application, as seen in the browser).